 To treat possible random fluctuations in real (observed) mortality rates, which are common particularly at ages with low mortality or low number of survivors, the mortality rates are smoothed by the generalised additive model (the GAM method) combined with the so-called P-splines; this method is sometimes called the P-GAM method (Eilers and Marx, 1996).
 The age is the predictor, the number of deaths is the predicted figure, and population is used as an offset.
 Poisson distribution of the number of deaths is assumed.
-The level of smoothing is adapted to the number of deaths at a given age; it means that a lower number of deaths is thus maintained.
+The level of smoothing is adapted to the number of deaths at a given age; it means that a lower number of deaths is smoothed more than a higher number of deaths; the significance of the original phenomenon/trend is thus maintained.